Operations and Security

 -

-Operator: equals any off
+Operator: equals any of

 -

-Values: aws-us, local-cluster
+Values: aws-us, local-cluster, emea-cluster

 -